 While you pet your cockatiel, check for any injuries it might have suffered from flapping its wings.

 Often cockatiels scrape their wings or break a blood feather while flapping their wings.
 If your cockatiel is bleeding, you will need to stop it quickly, in the case of a blood feather you will need to pull the blood feather out of your cockatiel can bleed to death very quickly.
-You should always have handy near by the cage Tweezers, a towel and Kwik Stop to treat the blood feather injury.
+You should always have handy near by the cage needle nose pliers or a hemostat, a towel and Kwik Stop to treat the blood feather injury.

 Make sure you cover its cage at night, and move it away from possible moving objects or light sources that might create shadows.